 Divider netting is optional and consideration should be given to the programme of use when determining the need.
-However, The FA recommends the use of divider netting on pitches where goals back onto each other - see page 59 for examples.
+However, The FA recommends the use of divider netting on pitches where goals back onto each other - for examples see page 16 of the Appendices document for The FA guide to 3G football turf pitch design principles and layouts.